French President Macron says pension system reform will be implemented in 2023

 Notably, a key aspect of the plan that has provoked outrage, is raising the minimum age to collect government benefits from 62 years to 65.

-French President Emmanuel Macron, during his address, on Saturday, announced that the upcoming year will witness the much-delayed and widely unpopular overhaul of the country’s pension system.
+French President Emmanuel Macron in his address on Saturday announced that the upcoming year will witness the much-delayed and widely unpopular overhaul of the country’s pension system.
 This comes after his initial proposal had led to widespread protests as the move would force people to work longer.

 Notably, a key aspect of the proposed reform that has provoked outrage, is raising the minimum age to collect government benefits from 62 years to 65.
 Meanwhile, major worker groups and student groups have threatened to strike and protest.
 The French president who has always been in favour of raising the age of retirement has met with fierce criticism and resistance from unions in the past.